Lawrencium256/NODE_Hessian/calculating_hessians/mofd_hessian/README.md

 This can be done using 32-bit and 64-bit floating point arithmetic (the code for these are shown in their respective files).
 The folder **exponential_curve_with_mofd** compares the results of this method with the other approaches available.

-The graphs in this section show the accuracy of Hessian approximation using the Method of Finite Differences as a function of the size of perturbation parameter used.
+The graphs show the accuracy of Hessian approximation using the Method of Finite Differences as a function of the size of perturbation parameter used.

 The code is designed using float-64 arithmetic in an attempt to improve the precision of the final calculations.